 - 1 teaspoon instant espresso powder

 - 2 large egg yolks

 - 1 cup (6 ounces) white chocolate chips

 - Sift flour, cocoa powder, baking soda, baking powder, and salt into a bowl.

-- Adjust oven rack to middle position and heat oven to 325°.
+- Adjust oven rack to middle position; heat oven to 350°F (177ºC).
 Line 2 baking sheets with parchment paper.
-Working with 1 disk at a time, roll dough to ⅛-inch thick on a large sheet of parchment paper.
+Working with 1 disk at a time, roll dough to ¼-inch thick on a large sheet of parchment paper.

-- Bake one sheet at a time until edges of cookies are dry to the touch, and barely yield in the center, 13–14 minutes; rotating halfway through.
-Transfer parchment, with cookies, to wire racks, and let cool.
+- Bake one sheet at a time until edges of cookies are dry to the touch, and barely yield in the center, 13–15 minutes; rotating halfway through.
+Transfer sheets to wire racks; let cookies cool completely on sheets.

-- Melt chocolate in a double broiler (a heatproof bowl set over a pot of gently simmering water) or in a microwave in 30 second increment until completely melted and smooth.
+- Add chocolate to a microwave-safe bowl and microwave in 30 second increments until completely melted and smooth.
 Drizzle cookies with white chocolate and sprinkle with crushed peppermint candies.
-Chill until set then serve or transfer to an airtight container fitted with a lid.
+Let set then transfer to an airtight container with tight fitting lid.